openbmc/docs/designs/ibm/system-power-mode.md

 New interfaces that were described in the requirements section will be implemented.
 Parameters should be able to be set via user interface or via Redfish.
-API impact - Add Redfish support fo new parameters as well as new user interface to allow customer to set power mode and idle power saver settings Security impact - update of these parameters should be able to be restricted to specific users/groups (may not want any user updating these parameters)
+API impact - Add Redfish support for new parameters as well as new user interface to allow customer to set power mode and idle power saver settings Security impact - update of these parameters should be able to be restricted to specific users/groups (may not want any user updating these parameters)